 It’s a surface-to-volume thing, baby!

 I use baby potatoes in my loaded baked potato salad.
-I usually cut them in half, but now, at the request of the hubster, I cut them into quarters.
+I usually cut them in half, but now, at Phil’s request , I cut them into quarters.
 Why?
 It’s a surface-to-volume thing.
 Here’s what I mean: a whole object has a lower surface-to-volume ratio than that same object cut into smaller pieces.
 And we WANT a high surface-to-volume ratio.

 Why do we care??